Les Aspin: Criticism and final days in office

 In September 1993, General Powell asked Aspin to approve the request of the U.S. commander in Somalia for tanks, armored vehicles and AC-130 Spectre gunships for his forces.
 Aspin turned down the request and did not take Powell's request seriously.
 At some point during a lunch meeting, Powell presented to Aspin on the need of additional tanks, armored vehicles, AC-130 Spectre gunships air-support to support the U.S. Troops that were about to be deployed for Battle of Mogadishu and, discussing the battle preparation instead of paying attention to Powell's recommendation, Aspin caused Powell to grow more irritated.
-This was believed to be the primary reason for Powell’s early departure as Chairman of the Joint Chiefs of Staff.
+This was believed to be the primary reason for Powell's early departure as Chairman of the Joint Chiefs of Staff.
 Shortly thereafter Aidid's forces in Mogadishu killed 18 U.S. soldiers and wounded more than 75 in attacks that also resulted in the shooting down of two U.S. helicopters and the capture of one pilot in the Battle of Mogadishu.
 In the face of severe congressional criticism, Aspin admitted that in view of what had happened he had made a mistake, but stated that the request for armored equipment had been made within the context of delivering humanitarian aid to Somalia rather than protecting troops.
 In an appearance before a congressional committee to answer questions about the Somalia disaster, Aspin made an unfavorable impression and appeared weak in response to the detailed probing and criticism of his performance.
 The president publicly defended Aspin but made clear that the White House was not involved in the decision not to send armor reinforcements to Somalia.
 Several members of Congress called on Clinton to ask for Aspin's resignation.

 On 15 December 1993 President Clinton announced Aspin's resignation, for personal reasons.
 Given the problems that Aspin encountered during his short term, most obviously the losses in Mogadishu, observers assumed that the president had asked him to step down.
 Speculation in the media centered on the Somalia embarrassment and on Aspin's differences with the Office of Management and Budget over how much the Defense budget should be cut.
 The secretary's health problems may well have also been a factor.
 One news magazine stated that Aspin's major handicap was "neither his famously unmilitary bearing nor his inability to discipline himself or the enormous Pentagon bureaucracy; it is his politician's instinct for the middle ground on defense issues."
 Aspin continued to serve as Secretary of Defense until February 3, 1994, when William Perry took office.

 After Aspin's resignation, a number of observers would come to his defense about his job performance.
-Including Newsweek, who said the real fault for the events in Somalia lay with the United Nations.
+This included Newsweek, who said the real fault for the events in Somalia lay with the United Nations.